Sometimes It’s Diamonds, Sometimes It’s Paint 💕, A Love Story…..Story #5

 I didn’t mind the comparison and was darn proud to have a smart sister who took me under her ‘wing’ and taught me to ‘wave at airplanes’.

 Amazingly, I still enjoy doing it, discreetly, of course.
-I think of myself as a ‘good will ambassador’ for my community, welcoming visitors on their arrivals, like a greeter at Disney World.
+I think of myself as a ‘good will ambassador’ for my community, welcoming visitors on their arrivals, like a greeter at Walmart.

 The big unknown is whether or not passengers even see me.
 If they do, then they must be thankful for the salutation.
 If not, well, at least I tried.